EloiStree/GodotEveryDay/README.md

 - Check if World of Warcraft Classic can run on Pi 5 (correctly)
 - Learn to hook Godot to buymeacoffee.com/apintio for fun

+## Short term challenge

+- Create a APInt.IO remote controller for Twitch/Tournament Students.
+- Make an UDP IID Listener in Godot to allows massive keyboard and mouse multiplayer as LAN game.
+- Recreate a Tello Drone Toy code
+- Recreate a Tracked vehicle Toy code

+## Mid term challenge

+- Refactor Open Macro Input into a Godot project for APInt.io

 ## Hard Challenge

 With APInt.IO basic interface in it and a basic drone game.